Mitigation Momentum II

 Objective and activities

-The project supports nationally appropriate mitigation actions (NAMAs) in the partner countries and improves the institutional structures, supporting the partner countries in increasing their contribution to global climate change mitigation.
-To this end, the project is developing strategies for financing mitigation activities.
-Furthermore, it seeks to communicate best practices related to implementation and financing of mitigation strategies.
-Phase II builds on Mitigation Momentum I, which supported Chile, Indonesia, Kenya, Peru and Tunisia in developing NAMA proposals.
-These proposals (with the exception of Chile) will continue to be supported regarding financing and implementation, and in some cases additional NAMAs will be developed.
-Additional countries developing NAMAs are Ethiopia, Georgia, and Thailand.
-Through the NAMA Annual Status Report published by the project and specific research on NAMA-related topics, the project is also informing the international debate on NAMAs.
+The project supported nationally appropriate mitigation actions (NAMAs) in the partner countries and improved the institutional structures, supporting the partner countries in increasing their contribution to global climate change mitigation.
+To this end, the project developed strategies for financing mitigation activities.
+Furthermore, it seeked to communicate best practices related to the implementation and financing of mitigation strategies.
+Phase II built on Mitigation Momentum I, which supported Chile, Indonesia, Kenya, Peru and Tunisia in developing NAMA proposals.
+These proposals (with the exception of Chile) continued to be supported regarding financing and implementation, and in some cases additional NAMAs were developed.
+Additional countries developing NAMAs were Ethiopia, Georgia, and Thailand.
+Through the NAMA Annual Status Report published by the project and specific research on NAMA-related topics, the project also informed the international debate on NAMAs.

 - Mitigation Momentum I - Bringing a range of supported mitigation activities in selected countries to the next level

 - Side events during the climate negotiations brought the international NAMA stakeholders together and promoted an exchange of experience and peer-to-peer learning.

 - Contributions to the international NAMA debate through publications on NAMAs and their financing, especially Annual Status Report on NAMAs & Updates: overview of the global status of NAMA development and implementation, additionally: "Landscape of Multilateral Climate Finance for NAMAs" and "Role of the Private Sector in Different Stages of NAMA Development and Delivery".